Magnox: Magnox

 As the UK nuclear establishment began to turn its attention to nuclear power, the need for more plutonium for weapons development remained acute.
 This led to an effort to adapt the basic Windscale design to a power-producing version that would also produce plutonium.
 In order to be economically useful the plant would have to run at much higher power levels, and in order to efficiently convert that power to electricity, it would have to run at higher temperatures.

 At these power levels, the fire risk is amplified and air cooling is no longer appropriate.
-In the case of the Magnox design, this led to the use of carbon dioxide (CO2) as the coolant.
+In the case of the magnox design, this led to the use of carbon dioxide (CO2) as the coolant.
 There is no facility in the reactor to adjust the gas flow through the individual channels whilst at power, but gas flow was adjusted by using flow gags attached to the support strut which located into the diagrid.
 These gags were used to increase flow in the centre of the core and to reduce it at the periphery.
-Principal control over the reaction rate was provided by a number (48 at Chapelcross and Calder Hall) boron-steel control rods which could be raised and lowered as required in vertical channels.
+Principal control over the reaction rate was provided by a number (48 at Chapelcross and Calder Hall) of boron-steel control rods which could be raised and lowered as required in vertical channels.

 At higher temperatures, aluminium is no longer structurally sound, which led to the development of the magnox alloy fuel cladding.
 Unfortunately, magnox is increasingly reactive with increasing temperature, and the use of this material limited the operational gas temperatures to 360 C, much lower than desirable for efficient steam generation.
 This limit also meant that the reactors had to be very large in order to generate any given power level, which was further amplified by the use of gas for cooling, as the low thermal capacity of the fluid required very high flow rates.

-The magnox fuel elements consisted of refined uranium enclosed in a loose-fitting magnox shell and then pressurized with helium.
+The magnox fuel elements consisted of refined uranium enclosed in a loose-fitting magnox shell and then pressurised with helium.
 The outside of the shell was typically finned in order to improve heat exchange with the CO2.
 Magnox alloy is reactive with water, which means it cannot be left in a cooling pond after extraction from the reactor for extended periods.
-In contrast to the Windscale layout, the Magnox design used vertical fuel channels.
+In contrast to the Windscale layout, the magnox design used vertical fuel channels.
 This required the fuel shells to lock together end-to-end, or to sit one on top the other to allow them to be pulled out of the channels from the top.

-Like the Windscale designs, the later Magnox reactors allowed access to the fuel channels and could be refuelled while operating.
+Like the Windscale designs, the later magnox reactors allowed access to the fuel channels and could be refuelled while operating.
 This was a key criterion for the design because its use of natural uranium leads to low burnup ratios and the requirement for frequent refuelling.
 For power use, the fuel canisters were left in the reactor as long as possible, while for plutonium production they were removed earlier.
 The complicated refuelling equipment proved to be less reliable than the reactor systems, and perhaps not advantageous overall.